- Which Are The Main Mentally ill Issues?

-Which Are The Main Mental Health Issues?
+Which Are The Main Mentally ill Issues?

 1. Anxiety is a common health and mental condition when not treated properly can lead to excessive fear, nervousness, tension, or worry.

-It can seriously affect a person’s day-to-day activities to disorder.
+It can seriously affect a person’s day-to-day activities disorder.
 Physical symptoms such as high blood pressure, sweating, or nausea can develop at this stage.

 2. Bipolar disorder is considered an extreme mood change in a person.
-Also referred to as manic depression, the excessive mood swings can be emotionally low or high which can affect the person’s ability to function normally such as thinking, sleeping, daily activities.
+Also referred to as manic depression, the excessive mood swings can be emotionally low or high which can affect the person’s ability to function normally such as thinking, sleeping, and daily activities.

 People diagnosed with bipolar disorder often experience unstable moods or emotions which can last for a few hours and potentially can ruin relationships with loved ones.
 It is a lifelong illness and can be managed with a treatment plan.

 3. Depression.
 People with this serious mood disorder will lose interest (decreased mood) in the stuff they’d used to enjoy before.
 They are also feeling super sad or empty inside which is considered a serious mental issue affecting their thinking and action negatively.

 If not treated early, depression can lead to suicide.
 According to the WHO report(1), approximately 700,000 people lost their lives due to suicides every year.

 4. OCD (Obsessive Compulsive Disorder) is referred to as a mental illness where a person is having excessive thoughts and very compulsive behaviors.